npalizban/libmpsse_py/README.md

 # libmpsse_py
 Tiny python wrapper around libmpsse.dll provided by FTDI.
-Interface is tried to be very similar to actual FTDI document "AN_178 user guid for libmpsse SPI"
+It is tried to be very similar to actual FTDI document "AN_178 user guid for libmpsse SPI"

 # Limitation
 Supports windows only.
-Supports SPI interface only for now.
+Supports SPI interface only.

 # Dependencies
-Need to download libmpsse.dll from FTDI site and copy it at C:\Windows\System32\libmpsse.dll
+Need to download libmpsse.dll from FTDI site and copy it at C:\Windows\System32\libmpsse.dll Or change the dll_path variable and point to right location.

 # Usage example